MADURAI TOURISM | MEENAKSHI AMMAN TEMPLE | PLACES TO VISIT & TEMPLES IN MADURAI

-Meenakshi Amman Temple (known as Madhurai Meenakshi) is the biggest landmark of Madurai.
+Meenakshi Temple is the biggest landmark of Madurai.
 It is one of the largest temples in India.
-The temple has a stunning architecture and a significant testimony for Vishwakarma Brahmins for their master architecture in sculpting this temple.
+The temple has stunning architecture and a significant testimony for Vishwakarma Brahmins for their master architecture in sculpting this temple.
 The core city of Madurai is built parallel to the streets of Madhurai Temple.
 Besides, Thirumalai Nayak Mahal & Koodal Alagar Temple are other important places to visit in Madurai.
 Madurai is also a base station to visit Trichy, Thanjavur, Rameswaram and Kodaikanal.

 The Sangam period poet Nakkeerar is associated with some of the Tiruvilayaadal episodes of Sundareswarar - that are enacted as a part of temple festival traditions even today.

 About 10 km from Madurai, Madurai airport has regular flight connectivity with cities like Chennai, New Delhi, and Bengaluru.
 Madurai Railway Station is well-connected by trains from all the major cities of India.
 Madurai has several bus stations.
-Most of the long distance buses and inter-state buses start from Mattuthavani Bus Terminus (8 km from Railway Station).
-Buses to Chennai, Bangalore, Trichy, Rameswaram, Thanjavur, Tirupathi, etc start from here.
+Most of the long-distance buses and inter-state buses start from Mattuthavani Bus Terminus (8 km from Railway Station).
+Buses to Chennai, Bangalore, Trichy, Rameswaram, Thanjavur, Tirupathi, etc. start from here.
 Arappalayam Bus Station is another major bus station (3 km from Railway Station) with connectivity to Kodaikanal, Palani, Theni, Dundigal, etc. Periyar bus station near Railway station is the hub for local city buses.

 Annual Festival (April)